Enrico Bettera: Racing career

 Bettera began his career in 2009 in the Italian SEAT León Supercópa.
-In 2010 he switched to the Italian Ferrari Challenge.
-For 2011 he switched to the Eurocup Mégane Trophy, he finished his first season in the championship sixth in the AM Trophy.
+In 2010, he switched to the Italian Ferrari Challenge.
+For 2011, he switched to the Eurocup Mégane Trophy, he finished his first season in the championship sixth in the AM Trophy.
 He continued in the series for 2012 and 2013, finishing fourth in the AM Trophy in 2013.
-In 2013 he also raced in the Coppa Italia series and won the Division 1 title that year, he continued in the series for two more seasons and won the Division 1 title both years.
-In 2014 he made the switch to the Italian Renault Clio Cup, racing there for several seasons in the championship.
+In 2013, he also raced in the Coppa Italia series and won the Division 1 title that year, he continued in the series for two more seasons and won the Division 1 title both years.
+In 2014, he made the switch to the Italian Renault Clio Cup, racing there for several seasons in the championship.
 Before making the switch to the Italian Touring Car Championship in 2016, he finished his partial season fifth in the standings after four podiums and one victory.
 He continued in the series again in 2017, this time for a full season.

-In June 2017 it was announced that he would race in the TCR International Series, driving an Audi RS 3 LMS TCR for Pit Lane Competizioni.
+In June 2017, it was announced that Beterra would race in the TCR International Series, driving an Audi RS 3 LMS TCR for Pit Lane Competizioni.